Earwax build-up and removal | Pī taringa

 Print this page

-Ear wax is a waxy secretion made by your ear canal.
+Earwax is a waxy secretion made by your ear canal.
 It helps to clean your ear and prevent infections.
 It does this by being sticky and trapping dust.
-The muscles of the ear help the wax to move out of the ear.
-It is usually yellow or brown in colour.
+The muscles of your jaw help the wax to move out of your ear.
+Earwax is usually yellow or brown in Caucasians and flakier and grey in Asians and Pacific Peoples.

-Some people naturally produce a lot of wax or produce hard and dry wax that is more likely to build-up.
-Other factors affecting wax build-up include:
+Some people naturally make a lot of earwax, or make hard and dry wax that's more likely to build-up.
+Other things affecting wax build-up include:

 • having hairy or narrow ear canals